hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

    *header signatures* of Transactions that must be committed before this one (see TransactionHeaders in :doc:`/architecture/transactions_and_batches`).
-   The dependencies property will frequently be left empty, but generally at least one input and output must always be set.
+   The dependencies property will frequently be left empty, but generally at least one input and output must always be set, and those addresses must adhere to validation rules specific to your Transaction Family (`in this case IntKey <../transaction_family_specifications /integerkey_transaction_family.html#addressing>`_).

 3. Sign the Header